eggerbo/ImageJ_BlobRatiometric/README.md

 Blob ratiometrics is a [ImageJ][ij-web] plugin to perform ratiometric analysis between two channels.
 It uses a mask to define regions of interest for analysis.
 The ratiometric quantification will be computed for each roi on a 2D-image or on an image stack.

 # Installation
-The plugin needs to be build form source.
-Therefore this repository needs to be cloned firstly and secondly [Maven][mvn] can be used to build the plugin.
-In the command line this boils down to the following simple lines:
+The plugin needs to be build from source.
+Therefore this repository needs to be cloned and [Maven][mvn] can be used to build the plugin.
+In the command line use the following lines:

 ```
 git clone https://github.com/eggerbo/ImageJ_BlobRatiometric.git